Dr Tom Rutter

 - Research interests

-I recently published a book about the Admiral’s Men, having produced several essays and articles about plays in their repertory.
+In 2017 I published a book about the Admiral’s Men, having produced several essays and articles about plays in their repertory.
 I also have a particular interest in the plays of Shakespeare (who didn’t write for the Admiral’s Men) and Marlowe, as well as in the institutional contexts of the early modern theatre.
-I am currently co-editing (with Lisa Hopkins of Sheffield Hallam University) a collection of essays on the Cavendish family, and am beginning a project on early modern drama and the sciences.
+I recently co-edited (with Lisa Hopkins of Sheffield Hallam University) a collection of essays on the Cavendish family, and I am currently writing a book on Shakespeare and science.

 I am an editor of the journal Shakespeare: http://www.tandfonline.com/loi/rshk20